qunzhi/Deep-Symbolic-Networks/README.md

 ## Technique aspects
 The main programming languages/tools will be Python, Cython and C/C++, to combine both productivity and performance.
 Any good Python, Cython and C/C++ frameworks will be welcome.

+The CMake modules for Cython are taken from the [scikit-build](https://github.com/scikit-build/scikit-build) project.
+I do not clone their entire repository because so far this project needs only the Cython modules.
+Many thanks for their contribution to the community.